 A free radical is a molecule, atom or ion that is highly reactive due to a ‘lonely’ extra electron.
 The electron has a negative charge and the free radical is just dying to grab tight hold of a positive charge and dump its negative charge onto another molecule in your tissue.

-Because it is so desperate it reacts violently and a cascade of violence begins as the negatively charged electron is passed from one molecule to the next, damaging your tissues in a cascade reaction as it does so.
+Because it is so desperate it reacts violently and a cascade of violence begins as the negatively charged electron is passed from one molecule to the next, damaging your tissues in a cascade

 This is where antioxidants come to the rescue.
 They are capable of negating the negative charge by accepting the unwanted electron without getting damaged themselves, much like a saint, Buddha or an Aikido master might be capable of peacefully disarming a troublemaker.